Changing topic bias in biomedical science maps by linking documents through alternative data sources: policy documents, patents, authors, Facebook, and Twitter: Results

 \subsection{Twitter networks versus the other networks}

 We noticed that the Pure Twitter networks (pTwconv and pTwauthor) provide a very different perspective from the other sources.
-Excluding the topic category \textit{Organisms [B]}, these are the networks with the highest number of topic categories with a high relative Purity difference, indicating that their best performing topic categories are very different from text similarity.
-Also, these are the networks that achieved the highest improvement for topic category \textit{Natural Science Disciplines [H01]}, which is especially relevant because science map users often expect to see this category represented, but citation and text similarity science maps are not good at representing it \cite{bascur2025topics}.
+On one hand, if we ignore \textit{Organisms [B]}, these are the networks with the highest number of topic categories with a high relative Purity difference.
+On the other hand, these are the networks that achieved the highest improvement for topic category \textit{Natural Science Disciplines [H01]}, which is a category that science map users expect to see in science maps and that the traditional sources for science maps are not good at showing \cite{previouswork}.
+We believe that the perspective of Twitter is due to a dichotomy on how science is organized: On one hand, we have the social construction of how people think science should be organized, represented by Twitter and Facebook, and on the other hand we have organization that emerges from practical uses of science, represented by all the other sources.

-We believe this distinctiveness reflects a deeper dichotomy in how science is organized.
-On one hand, Twitter (and to some extent Facebook) captures how laypeople perceive and talk about scientific topics.
-On the other hand, traditional sources reflect the structure of science as it emerges from practical use, such as through citations, patents, or authorship patterns.
-This contrast highlights the potential value of social media–based networks in revealing how society engages with and mentally organizes scientific knowledge.